ModCabrera/PTSDJournal/README.rst

 Problem Scenarios:
 ==================

+Drill McAgee
+^^^^^^^^^^^^
+Drill Seargent McAgee currently avoids all situations involving other people because he is emotionaly disturbed, filled with anxiety, and has very little communication with family memebers.
+McAgee is affected by nightmares and needs immediate medical help.
+Unfortunately, the medical services provided today don't track a patient when they are discharged home.
+McAgee could return to his old ways if proper follow ups, a way of tracking his mood and overall wellbeing are not emplaced.
+McAgee needs to find a way to reflect daily on life, so he can better analyze the actions of today which may help lead to better decisions tomorow.

+Medical Team
+^^^^^^^^^^^^
+The Medical Team has an enormous ammount of veterans lined up to see service providers daily.
+It is currently impossible to track the daily life progress and concerns of every military veteran.
+Today, there is an average of 22 veterans dying every day, due to mental illness and failure to adress the issues they return from war with.
+The medical team needs to find a way to track the overall health, and triggers which may lead to physical harm.
+There is currently no way of adressing this issues as of today.

 Details
 ^^^^^^^
 Drill McAgee will be attempting therapy for PTSD, currently there is no way to track